 What Do You Really Want?: St. Ignatius Loyola and the Art of Discernment by Jim Manney – As someone who changed their major seven (or nine…) times during their undergraduate years, I feel like discernment books are my security blanket!
 Anything from St. Ignatius Loyola should be in everyone’s libraries regardless of difficulty in discernment of the big things or the small things.
 This book is short and sweet at 140 pages and is insanely helpful.

 Blessed Trinity Book of Catholic Prayers – I figured it would be useful to have at least one prayer book around for spiritual development and conversion.
 This one seemed to be one of the most comprehensive and it’s nice looking.
 It has all the basic prayers, prayer intentions by month, prayers and Mysteries of the Rosary, and all sorts of other prayers and devotions.

 The Catholic Journaling Bible from Blessed is She (Amazon link here) – The one and only Catholic journaling Bible available.
 This is a hardcover with nice little calligraphy pages interspersed of particular verses, which is great if you like to think you’re artistic but are a little lackluster in the lettering department!
+I love it because this allows me to take plenty of notes without having to resort to sticky note tabs sticking out everwhere.
 The Catholic Notetaking Bible is also available, which is very similar to the Catholic Journaling Bible but without interspersed word art pages and is leather-bound.